inmation/WebStudio-docs/webstudio/widgets/README.md

 The hooks`willFetch` and `didFetch` are only invoked if the widget has a data source defined.
 Note that some widgets have root properties, like `path` on a Faceplate widget, which are considered as a data source.

+### Load Life Cycle Hooks

-The load life cycle is:
+The load life cycle flow is:

 1. `didLoad`
 2. `willFetch`